Damercy/compute/_posts/2020-05-28-The-different-domains-of-CS-and-transitioning.markdown

 ### 2. App Development
 ---
-An app developer builds mobile applciations, ios/android ecosystem based on their skillset.
+An app developer builds mobile applications, ios/android ecosystem based on their skillset.
 I suppose there's no frontend and backend in this domain as an app developer handles all of it.. much like a fullstack web developer.

 But there are distinctions between type of app developer based on languages and frameworks, OS etc.